VEINHORN/android-tagview/README.md

 * top - 10dp
 * bottom - 10dp

-But you can set up your own padding with getters and setters.
+But you can set up your own padding using getters and setters.

 #Tag types
 * TagView.CLASSIC